Nitrux/iso-tool/README.md

 [![Build Status](https://travis-ci.org/Nitrux/nitrux-iso-tool.svg?branch=master)](https://travis-ci.org/Nitrux/nitrux-iso-tool)

-A script for generating Nitrux Ubuntu based ISO files.
+A script for generating Nitrux ISO files.
 The code is very readable, and so, self documented.

 # Issues
 If you find problems with the contents of this repository please create an issue.